Perhaps nothing, but in most cases, likely everything.

 - Demand Generation.
 This is something that many marketers have never done, believe it or not.
 This means two things.
 It means getting you leads.
 And it means managing the leads you do get through the funnel.
 But most importantly, what it really means is holding a true lead commit.
 95%+ of “VPs of Marketing” have never held a lead commit.
 More on this here: Your VP Sales Has a Sales Quota.
 Your VP Marketing Needs a Lead Quota.
 Period.

 So, you don’t necessarily need a VP of Marketing and a VP of Demand Gen. A VP of Marketing, in theory, should also be able to do and own Demand Gen.

-if you hire a VP of Marketing that hasn’t been a Director of Demand Gen at least previously, and held a lead commit, and met it, and grew it quarter over quarter … they won’t get you any leads.
+if you hire a VP of Marketing that hasn’t been at least a Director of Demand Gen previously, and held a lead commit, and met it, and grew it quarter over quarter … they won’t get you any leads.
 Ask.
 Make sure they really have.

 A related post: